White close button

 According to PwC’s Future of CX report, 32% of customers will leave a brand after only a single bad experience.
 Further, 59% of U.S. consumers will leave after 2-3 bad experiences.
 That’s how difficult it is to hold on to customers today!

-And that’s exactly why, investing in well-thought-out customer loyalty programs and retention strategies is critical for a business’s survival, growth and success.
+And that’s precisely why, investing in well-thought-out customer loyalty programs and retention strategies is critical for a business’s survival, growth and success.

 Loyal customers are far more likely to spend more with your brand, refer more people, and expand their purchasing into new product categories.